foszlany/RoundaboutPlugin/docs/effects.md

 * **Schadenfreude**<br>
      - ID: `11`
-     - Users have a 33% chance each kill to forcibly taunt.<br>
+     - Users have a 33% chance each kill to forcibly taunt.

+* **Spontaneous Combustion**<br>
+     - ID: `12`
+     - Users have 1% chance of dying each second.
+     - There's also a 0.01% chance of everyone dying!